Broadcast Station Quarterly Reports Due January 10, 2019

 The commercial limits on children’s programming apply to cable operators as well, who must also keep records verifying compliance with those limits, even though cable operators have no affirmative obligation to run children’s programming or to provide quarterly proof of compliance.

-Note: While children's programming is required to serve the educational and informational needs of children up to 16 years of age, the commercial limits apply only to programs produced and broadcast or cablecast primarily for an audience of children aged 12 and under.
+Note: While children’s programming is required to serve the educational and informational needs of children up to 16 years of age, the commercial limits apply only to programs broadcast or cablecast primarily for children aged 12 and under.

 In addition to all of the requirements discussed above, the FCC requires that Class A TV stations maintain information in their (online) public files sufficient to demonstrate their continuing eligibility for Class A status, i.e., that they are on air at least 18 hours per day, that they have broadcast at least three hours per week of locally produced programming, and that they have otherwise observed the rules that apply to full power TV stations.
 While the FCC does not require that this report on continued eligibility be done quarterly, preparation of the quarterly Issues/Programs list and Children’s Programming Report may be a good time to prepare this documentation as well.